nnydjesus/wollok-web/README.md

 #README

-Wollok-Web is using some of the latest web technologies: React, Webpack, Express, Babel, Sass, and others.
+dashboard-react is using some of the latest web technologies: React, Webpack, Express, Babel, Sass, and others.

 ## How do I get set up? ##

 ###Run the app
 `npm start`

-Starts an Express web server pointing to public/index.html in port 9990.
-Starts Webpack in watch mode as an Express middleware, serving bundled content from <host>:9990/dist.
+Starts an Express web server pointing to public/index.html in port 3000.
+Starts Webpack in watch mode as an Express middleware, serving bundled content from <host>:3000/dist.

 ###Run Webpack in dev mode
 `npm run dev`